chelahmy/harubi/docs/beat.md

 ## Conventional Response

 A function should return the expected results.
 However, there are many instances where a function will not be able to return as expected due to many circumstances.
-When a function will not return the expected results then it should return a status with the reasons.
-Generally when a function fails to return the expected result then the status is considered as an error.
+Hence, a good function should always return a status with reasons.

-A controller may not be able to return the expected results all the time.
-Hence, it should always return a status so that the response to a request, which is handled by the controller, will be in turn handled accordingly.
+A controller may not always be able to return the expected results.
+Hence, it must always return a status so that the response to a request, which is handled by the controller, will be in turn handled appropriately.

 Harubi published a set of [respond()](respond.md) functions to help with controller returns.
 It is more conventional than strict.
 An application may want to handle its responses differently.